What is keyword cannibalization in SEO?

 - Keywords: Each page should be optimized for and target a distinct keyword.
 One of the URLs ranking for the same keyword should also be assigned and optimized for the cannibalized keyword.

-- TF-IDF analysis: This is a powerful way to help Google understand which page should rank for which keyword.
-I recommend running and implementing a TF-IDF analysis for each keyword assigned to each page.
+- Semantic analysis: This is a powerful way to help Google understand which page should rank for which keyword.
+I recommend running and implementing a semantic analysis for each keyword assigned to each page.
 This alone can do wonders for your keyword rankings in general.

 - Site structure: If the pages ranking for the same keyword are intended for long tail variations of the main keyword, it might be good to consider restructuring the organization of these pages into a hub.
 This means the main page would targets the main keyword and the remaining inter-competing pages will be assigned to keywords subservient to the main page/keyword.
 This can be done by having the main page be the subfolder that each of the subsequent hub pages lives within.
 This means that the URL structure will need to change accordingly for these pages.

 - Internal Links: Another way you can signal the keyword you want a page to rank for on Google is to have the anchor text from the internal links going to these pages match up with the keyword you intend for each page.
 I’d recommend standardizing which anchor text should go to which page so each page will have an assigned anchor text.
 This will make it even clearer what keyword Google should rank these pages for.

 - External Links: Any link that is build to an inter-competing page should have the anchor text tailored to a designated keyword for each page.
 This tactic will be more beneficial if the previously listed on-page changes have already been made.